OrdnanceSurvey/osngd-resources/database-resources/postgresql/README.md

-#PostgreSQL
+# PostgreSQL

 This directory contains all the Data Definition Language (DDL) files and loading scripts for PostgreSQL

-For further information view the OS NGD Documentation.
+For further information view the [OS NGD Documentation](https://osngd.gitbook.io/osngd/)